Skip to main content

 What inspired you to join Teach For America?

 I am still close with most of my former students and their families, and it has been exciting watching them progress through high school and into college.
-One of my favorite students is now at SF State, and I wrote her letter of recommendation and helped her get scholarships.
-This upcoming spring, my newborn son is going to be baptized by her father.
+One of my favorite students is now at SF State, and I wrote her a letter of recommendation and helped her get scholarships.
+My son was later baptized by her father.
 He is a deacon at the Catholic Church connected to KIPP Bayview, bringing it full circle to where we all met over six years ago!

 What do you appreciate about the TFA community?

 I most appreciate the TFA alumni community.
 I didn’t know when I entered the corps how many lifelong friendships I would develop.
-There are over one thousand TFA alums in San Francisco, and is powerful to be part of a network of other curious, motivated folks who share a similar experience and a similar commitment to addressing injustice.
+There are over one thousand TFA alums in San Francisco.
+It is powerful to be part of a network of other curious, motivated folks who share a similar experience and a similar commitment to addressing injustice.

 One piece of advice you have for our incoming corps of teachers?